Volcanoes in Hawaii: Breaking Down Hawaii's Volcanoes by Island

 The Big Island of Hawaii is the perfect destination if you’re looking to experience Hawaii’s volcanoes.
 There are currently four active volcanoes in Hawaii, all of which are on the Big Island.
 There are six volcanoes total, which worked together over about a million years to create the paradise you’ll be experiencing on Big Island.
 Three of these volcanoes hold world records with regard to size, height, and activity.

 Kilauea is the most active volcano in the entire world, which makes the Big Island the ideal destination if you’re in search of a lava viewing experience.
-The last eruption was in 2018, and there’s currently no flow, but there’s been pretty consistent activity coming from Kilauea for over 30 years from the Puʻu ʻŌʻō crater.
-In June of 2019, geologists noted that the magma chambers inside Kilauea have begun refilling, meaning there should be a new lava flow within the next few years.
+Located in Volcanoes National Park, Kilauea's last eruption was in Decemeber 2020, and prior to that the previous eruption was in 2018.

 If you’re visiting, don’t be alarmed that Kilauea was also ranked the most likely volcano to threaten lives and infrastructure in the United States.
 Kilauea is a shield volcano, which means it would flow at about six miles per hour at its absolute fastest.

-According to Hawaiian traditions, Pele, the Volcano goddess is said to live in a fiery pit on Kilauea called Halemaʻumaʻu.
-If you’re interested in learning more about traditional Hawaiian beliefs, Kilauea and the other volcanoes of Hawaii are an excellent place to start.
+According to Hawaiian traditions, Pele, the Volcano goddess is said to live in a fiery pit on Kilauea called Halema?uma?u.
+If you’re interested in learning more about traditional Hawaiian beliefs, Kilauea and the other volcanoes of Hawaii Volcanoes National Park is an excellent place to start.

 Mauna Loa is the largest volcano in the world by mass and volume.
 It’s an active volcano, which could be due for an eruption at any point, however it hasn’t erupted since 1984.
 It also erupted in 1926 and 1950, but don’t worry — none of these eruptions claimed lives.

-Both Kilauea and Mauna Loa are part of Hawaii Volcanoes National Park.
+Like Kilauea, Mauna Loa is part of Hawaii Volcanoes National Park.
 If you’re looking for a guide through the park, check out Shaka Guide’s Volcanoes National Park Driving Tour.

-Mauna Kea is a hotspot for traditional Hawaiian beliefs, as well.
-All of the Big Island’s volcanoes were generally considered sacred, however, Mauna Kea, the tallest, was the most revered.
-Its altitude is high enough that if you visit the right time of year, you might experience a white Christmas in Hawaii.
+Mauna Kea is a significant spot for traditional Hawaiian beliefs and legends.
+All of the Big Island’s volcanoes were generally considered sacred, however, Mauna Kea, the tallest, holds special significance.

 You’ll also be surprised to learn that Mauna Kea is the tallest volcano and mountain in the world.
 Although Everest is generally thought to be the largest, Mauna Kea’s base is hidden 6,000 meters below sea level.
 This combined with the visible 4,000 meters above sea level, makes Mauna Kea over 1,000 meters taller than Everest.